Flag of Ukraine

 Custom Normalizer

-completing this video!
+Share this awesome video!

 Copy the test method - testOwnerCanSeeIsPublishedField.
 We just added some magic so that admin users can see the isPublished property.
-This method tests for our next mission: that owners or a DragonTreasure can also see this.
+This method tests for our next mission: that owners of a DragonTreasure can also see this.

 Run it with: